Mildura: Sport

-Mildura is home to four field hockey teams (Koowinda, Mildura Wanderers, Rivaside and Waratahs) which compete in the Sunraysia Hockey Association.
-The association has grades for males and females, ranging from Under 9s to A grade.

 Transport

 Mildura is on the intersection of the Sturt Highway from Adelaide to Sydney and the Calder Highway to Melbourne via Bendigo.
 Deakin Avenue, the main street of Mildura, is known as the longest straight avenue in Australia, at 12.1 km.
 CDC Mildura, BusBiz and Dysons operate V/Line bus services that connect Mildura to various parts of Victoria and southern New South Wales.
 Greyhound Australia run buses to Adelaide and Sydney via Canberra.
 NSW TrainLink run buses to Sydney.
 The Henty Highway Bus Service runs buses to Horsham.

 Mildura has a railway connection to Melbourne, which is used for freight transport that generally runs three times a week in each direction.
 In May 2006, it was announced that the Mildura line would receive a $73 million upgrade using gauge convertible sleepers.

-Mildura Airport is the third busiest airport in Victoria, serviced by three QantasLink flights daily to Melbourne (with four services on Thursday & Friday), three Regional Express Airlines flights to Melbourne, with Regional Express flights daily to Adelaide, Sydney and Broken Hill.
-Virgin Australia had one flight per day in each direction between Melbourne and Mildura until 2020.
+Mildura Airport is the busiest regional airport in Victoria.

 Education

 St Joseph's College

 In 1905, a small group of Sisters of Mercy came from Wentworth to Mildura and established a convent in a weatherboard building on the corner of Pine Avenue and Tenth Street.

 Catholic secondary education commenced in Mildura in 1906 when the Sisters of Mercy began conducting classes in rooms attached to the original convent in Pine Avenue.
 The Certificate of Registration of a School, dated 31 December 1906, indicates that sub-primary, primary and secondary classes were being conducted from the convent at the time.

 In 1911 boarding school facilities were provided in Olive Avenue and in 1914 a new school was erected in Walnut Avenue.
 The first buildings of St Joseph's College at its present site were opened in 1929.
 The college has well equipped classrooms, science and computer laboratories, creative arts and design and technology complex, religious education centre, library, sports facilities, staff and student amenities.